jquast/blessed/CONTRIBUTING.rst

 Test Coverage
 ~~~~~~~~~~~~~

-Blessings has 99% code coverage, and we'd like to keep it that way, as
+Blessed has 99% code coverage, and we'd like to keep it that way, as
 terminals are fiddly beasts.
 Thus, when you contribute a new feature, make sure
 it is covered by tests.
 Likewise, a bug fix should include a test demonstrating
 the bug.